A control variate method driven by diffusion approximation: Proof of Proposition

-{\it Proof.} By the perturbed test function method (see Chapter 6 in \cite{book}), Lemma \ref{lem:ptf} establishes that the continuous process $(\bX^\eps,\bU)$ converges in distribution to the Markov process with infinitesimal generator ${\cal L}$ defined by (\ref{def:calL}).
-The infinitesimal generator ${\cal L}$ can be associated to a diffusion process $(\tilde{\bX},\tilde{\bU})$ that is solution of the coupled stochastic differential equations:
+{\it Proof of Proposition \ref{prop:0}.} By the perturbed test function method \cite[Section 6.3]{book}, Lemma \ref{lem:ptf} establishes that the continuous process $(\bX^\eps,\bU)$ converges in distribution to the Markov process with infinitesimal generator ${\cal L}$ defined by (\ref{def:calL}).
+The infinitesimal generator ${\cal L}$ can be associated to a diffusion process $(\tilde{\bX},\tilde{\bU})$ that is solution of the coupled SDEs:

 where $\tilde{\bW}$ is a $d'$-dimensional Brownian motion.
-This shows that, if $\tilde{\bX}_0=\tilde{\bU}_0$ almost surely, then $\tilde{\bX}_t-\tilde{\bU}_t=0$ for all $t$ almost surely.
-Therefore, if $\bX^\eps_0=\bU_0$, then the continuous process $(\bX^\eps-\bU)$ converges in distribution to $0$, which implies convergence in probability.
+This shows that, if $\tilde{\bX}_0=\tilde{\bX}^0_0$ almost surely, then $\tilde{\bX}_t-\tilde{\bX}^0_t=0$ for all $t$ almost surely.
+Therefore, if $\bX^\eps_0=\bX^0_0$, then the continuous process $(\bX^\eps-\bX^0)$ converges in distribution to $0$, which implies convergence in probability.